pascal-parent/home-assistant/dashboard/electricity-page/README.md

 ## History

 - 2023-08-04 First commit.
-- 2023-08-30 Updated dashboard to include horseshoe meters, merged some cards and cleaned up some cards
+- 2023-08-30 Updated dashboard to include horseshoe meters, merged some cards and cleaned up some cards.
+- 2023-10-12 Updated the Load Shedding panel, added a battery state panel and changed the manual charge buttons which now work with scripts.

 ## Sponsoring